11 Chefs on Their Favorite Ways to Cook Fennel

 Brad McDonald, food and beverage director, Ace Hotel New Orleans

 "I roast the fennel and then braise it with Herbsaint.
 I used this as a garnish for our Redfish à la Niçoise at Couvant.
 First we took the trimmings and then combined them with the bones to make a fumet.
 That fumet was cut with tomato water to make a reduction, which was served as the sauce for the dish."

 Leigh Omilinsky, executive pastry chef, Swift & Sons

 "I love making fennel ice cream and pairing it with apples.
 It's sweet and anise-forward and somehow unexpected.
 As far as just eating fennel, roasting them is a favorite, but I also like to slice the fennel really thin and put a fair amount of olive oil on a sheet tray, so the fennel is about halfway submerged.
 Throw some Parm on the fennel and cook it in the oven until the fennel gets soft and the cheese gets bubbly.
 It oddly tastes like pepperoni pizza.
 So delicious."

 Joe Frillman, Executive Chef/Owner, Daisies

 "My favorite way to eat fennel is simply grilled over wood or charcoal.
-Fennel is one of those vegetables that eats so well raw that I dont see it cooked often enough.
-With the smokey flavors and the char you can achieve with live fire, it brings a whole different element to it.
-The quick application of heat helps to bring out those licorice notes and it still has that pleasant texture that I always associate with Fennel.
-They make a great addition to any simple salad as a delicate smokey licorice highlight when they are sliced lengthwise half an inch thick and quickly grilled with some EVOO and salt."
+Fennel is one of those vegetables that eats so well raw that I don't see it cooked often enough.
+With the smoky flavors and the char you can achieve with live fire, it brings a whole different element to it.
+The quick application of heat helps to bring out those licorice notes and it still has that pleasant texture that I always associate with fennel.
+They make a great addition to any simple salad as a delicate smoky licorice highlight when they are sliced lengthwise half-inch thick and quickly grilled with some extra virgin olive oil and salt."